mom-challenge/satellite-config/README.md

 # Case Description

 Different artefacts contribute to the development and management of complex engineered (cyber-physical) systems.
 We are inspired by a recent visit to the [Royal Belgian Institute for Space Aeronomy (BIRA-IASB)](https://www.aeronomie.be) in the design of the artefacts of this challenge.
 The artefacts revolve around a satellite design and configuration case study.
-Examples associated with the configuration of aeronautical systems have also been used before, for example, in the tutorials for the Ontological Modelling Language ([OML tutorials](https://www.opencaesar.io/oml-tutorials/)) [@opencaesar].
+Examples associated with the configuration of aeronautical systems have also been used before, for example, in the tutorials for the Ontological Modelling Language ([OML tutorials](https://www.opencaesar.io/oml-tutorials/)).

 ## Artefacts